dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_reading.md

 >
 > **WHEN** you get stuck, **ASK** yourself “Am I using all of these resources?
 Is there one I could use better?”

+See "Help Seeking" in order to learn more about approaching teachersand classmates for help.

 <p class='question'>“What is most challenging about this task?
 What can I do different at this point to address these challenges?”</p>

 > **ASK** yourself “What am I having trouble with?” **BRAINSTORM** ways to overcome these challenges instead of continuing to run into the same obstacles.
 Seek help if you cannot find a solution on your own or before you start another assignment of the same type.